kjx98/vanitygen-EOS/README.md

 -----
 **Download the latest binary from: https://github.com/kjx98/vanitygen-EOS/releases !**
-Linux Binary (Compiled on 64bit Debian 18.04 Testing) Windows Binary (Compiled on Win10 64bit), not yet
+Linux Binary (Compiled on 64bit Debian 18.04 Testing) Windows Binary (Compiled on Win10 64bit), 32 Bits and OpenCL Binary not yet

 Extract the files,
 open a terminal/command prompt,